domichel/GenCol/README.md

 ## Ebuilds list
 dev-libs/slicot: dependency of media-sound/guitarix[dkbuilder]

-media-sound/guitarix: guitarix live ebuild with dkbuilder support.
-See the linux musician forum for explanation about it.
+media-sound/guitarix: use the main tree ebuild.
+For the dkbuilder, use the proaudio-gentoo overlay and see the linux musician forum for explanation about it.

 media-video/cinelerra: cinelerra-gg live ebuild which follow upstream linking recommendation.